Leative/MODELS22-MDO-crossover-evaluation/README.md

+# Update
+This repo initally served as the artifact repo for the MODELS 2022 submission (published artifact branch).
+After fixing a bug in the crossover implementation it served as the repo for executing further experiments in the high-performance-cluster.

 # Towards a Configurable Crossover Operator for Model-Driven Optimization - Evaluation Data
 Evaluation artifacts for the paper _Towards a Configurable Crossover Operator for Model-Driven Optimization_ submitted to MODELS22.